jmorhardt/dyntable/README.md

           interval: 5000
         }
       </code></pre>

+      Allows table to be updated dynamically at a specified interval; if enabled, the dataUrl parameter (see below) is required
     </td>
-    <td>Allows table to be updated dynamically at a specified interval; if enabled, the dataUrl parameter (see below) is required</td>
   </tr>
   <tr>
     <td>dataUrl</td>